Dear reader of ADxS.org, please excuse the disruption.

 • Right calcarine sulcus

-Furthermore, adults with ADHD were found to have reduced global efficiency compared to non-affected individuals, which may result from a lower density of rich-club connections in ADHD.10
+Further, adults with ADHD were found to have reduced global efficacy compared to non-affected individuals, which may result from a lower density of rich-club connections in ADHD.10

-Another study found deviating asymmetry patterns in ADHD sufferers in connectivity measurements of rich-club connectivity, e.g. more feeder connections.
+Another study found deviating asymmetry patterns in connectivity measurements of rich-club connectivity in people with ADHD, e.g. more feeder connections.
 Furthermore, a reduced right asymmetry was found in connectivity measurements of local connections to several peripheral brain regions.
 Furthermore, abnormal regional asymmetry scores correlated with ADHD symptoms.11

 Another study observed that an organization of brain networks around hubs was associated with reduced cognitive impairment under stress.
 It also showed that the same neurophysiological characteristics of brain connectivity under stress could be associated with quite different problems.
 There was no 1:1 correlation between brain network patterns and certain symptoms.
 Children whose brain networks were not organized around hubs showed a wide variance of symptoms in response to stress.12